Cross-sales is a measure of trust

 1) Do a lobotomy for your executive team on everything they have heard and believe to be true about the “sales training, incentive pay and goals” plan that has never worked.

-2) Move the client experience needle fast—really fast—so that clients are amazed at the experience AND your people are loving the experience of what REAL service looks like.
+2) Then, move the client experience needle fast—really fast—so that clients are amazed at the experience AND your people are loving the experience of what REAL service looks like.
+Start this with real data from mystery shopping.

 3) Then you can start the transformative and interweaved blended learning along with increasing accountability process.